 When your grandparents were young, they had a pretty hard time fighting all the many contagious diseases that affected a huge number of children.
-There were a whole bunch of them like diphtheria, measles, German measles, mumps, whooping cough, polio, smallpox, scarlet fever, roseola and chicken pox.
+There were a whole bunch of them, but most common contagious diseases are diphtheria, measles, German measles, mumps, whooping cough, polio, smallpox, scarlet fever, roseola, and chicken pox.

 By the time boys and girls reach five years of age, they have received vaccinations against diphtheria, measles, German measles, whooping cough, polio, smallpox, and mumps.
 Therefore, there are few contagious diseases that they might get except chicken pox or scarlet fever.
 And, as we just mentioned, scarlet fever these days is so mild that children may have it without their parents even knowing it.
 They don’t have to worry about roseola, either, because it almost always comes before a child is five years of age.